All Episodes

 It's just right around the corner.

-All this all this doom and gloom.
+All this doom and gloom.

-It ain't gonna happen.
+It ain't going to happen.

-It is not going to happen if these supply concerns or these supply figures continue to uh increase as people continue to drive less.
+It is not going to happen if these supply concerns or these supply figures continue to increase as people continue to drive less.

 I mean, people are not going on as many vacations.